 This represents an excellent starting point and ensures that as soon as registration is complete, the system is protected under Change Tracker’s real-time monitoring of system integrity.

-Let’s look at the creation of each of these extension individually.
+Let’s look at the creation of each of these extensions individually.

 NNT Change Tracker Compliance Report